Orthopaedic Residency Program

 Program Details:

-- 3 hours weekly didactic instruction (45 weeks total)
+- 3 hours of weekly didactic instruction (45 weeks total)

 - 1 hour monthly case discussion